Couples therapy FAQs content

 If you are concerned about something in your relationship, the sooner you ask for help the easier it will be to resolve it and the fewer sessions you will need.

-Our first free informative visit is just to assess whether or not it is a good time to ask for help.
+Our first one-hour session is useful to assess whether or not it is a good time to ask for help.

 When is couples therapy needed?

 Couples therapy is necessary when there are difficulties between you two that you are not able to resolve on your own.

 Frequent discussions, some episode that has left a trace of disappointment or distrust, communication problems… the reasons are very varied.

 But broadly speaking, couples therapy is the best way to take care of your relationship when you run into some obstacle that you cannot overcome.

 Are couples’ therapies helpful?